-Perproduce dby permission of Ordnance Surveyor behalf of HMSO.
+Peproduced by peim ission of Ordnance Surveyor be half of HMSO.
 (C) Crown Copyright and database right 2013.
 All rights reserved.
 Ordnance Survey Licence number 100023381.

-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is on the eastern edge of Tranent.
-It is outside the existing settlement boundary but is well related to it.
+Торіс DELIVERABILITY OF SITE Assessment Score Location The site is outwith the existing settlement boundary of Tranent.
+It is not well-related to existing development but is immediately adjacent to an area allocated for employment development.
 Accessibility Tranent is ranked as the fourth most accessible East Lothian settlement in SESplan's regional accessibility analysis.
-The site is not within 400m of existing bus stops on Haddington Road but is within 400m of a bus route.
-Regular services are available providing links to Edinburgh, Haddington and Dunbar.
+The site is not within 400m of existing bus stops on Haddington Road (these are around 500m away) but is within 400m of a bus route.
+Regular services to Edinburgh, Haddington and Dunbar are available from Haddington Road bus stops.
 There is no rail station within 800m.
-Tranent town centre is around 1km from the site, with a wide range of services and facilities.
-Exposure The site is open and exposed and has little shelter from northerly winds.
-Aspect The northern part of the site is north facing, while the southern part of the site is east facing.
+Tranent town centre is within 1km of the site, with a wide range of services and facilities.
+Exposure The site is open and exposed, however the topography may provide a limited degree of shelter from northerly winds.
+Aspect The site is south-east facing.
 Suitability for The site is physically suitable for the proposed use.
 Adjacent land Proposed Use uses include residential and agricultural.
 Fit with local/ The site is adjacent to a main settlement within the East Lothian SDA strategic policy as identified within SESplan.
-Its development would therefore align objectives and fairly well with strategic policy objectives of steering new direction development towards the most sustainable locations within the city region.
-For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
+Its development would align quite well objectives and with strategic and local policy objectives including meeting housing direction need and demand in the most sustainable locations that minimise the need to travel.
 Physical The site is served by Castle Moffat Water Treatment Works and infrastructure Seafield Waste Water Treatment Works which both have available capacity capacity.
 Suitable access onto the local road network is achievable.
 However, there are traffic capacity constraints in the Tranent area, including at Tranent High Street, and further consideration is required to establish how these might be mitigated.
 If there is any significant housing/ employment growth to the East or South of Tranent, there would need to be a comprehensive and co-ordinated masterplan for such an expansion.
 A clear approach to the most effective transport solution would also be required.
-Service The site is partly within the Sanderson's Wynd Primary School infrastructure catchment which has no capacity, additional land required to capacity accommodate appropriate expansion.
-Also partly within that of Windygoul Primary School which has limited capacity, and may be able to expand on current site.
-At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
+Service The site is within the catchment of Sanderson's Wynd Primary infrastructure School which has limited capacity but may be able to expand on capacity current site.
+At secondary level the site would be served by Ross High School which has no capacity but may be able to expand.
 Deliverability/ The site is within the Coal Mining Development High Risk Area and a Effectiveness Coal Mining Risk Assessment may therefore be required.
 It is not known whether potential contamination or ground conditions would pose any constraints to development.
-It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this. serve the development and what the timescales would be for